2023 NFL Mock Draft - Charlie Campbell

 (More links to previous NFL mock drafts at the bottom of this page)

-In 2022, Anderson has 15 tackles, two sacks, and an interception returned for a touchdown.
+In 2022, Anderson has 53 tackles, 10 sacks and an interception returned for a touchdown.
 The 6-foot-4, 235-pounder was the rare freshman to start on Nick Saban's defense, but Anderson proved his special ability with a superb 2020 season.
 He was third in the SEC with seven sacks while also recording 10.5 tackles for a loss and 52 tackles.
 Anderson was phenomenal in 2021, recording 101 tackles, 17.5 sacks and three passes defended.
 Not only was he a dominant pass rusher, but Anderson was a strong, tough run defender.
-He has size, speed and athleticism, plus is an explosive playmaker.
-Anderson could be even better as a junior.
+He has outstanding instincts and showed a great motor in the 2021 season.